 The Murdoch University Distinguished Alumni Awards recognise and celebrate the outstanding professional achievements, community service and personal journeys of our exceptional alumni.

-The Nomination window for the 2023 Distinguished Alumni Awards has now commenced.
+Nominations for the 2023 Distinguished Alumni Awards have now closed.

 2022 Distinguished Alumni Awards recipients

 The River View Room at Perth’s Optus Stadium was transformed into an appropriate backdrop to celebrate the achievements of some of Murdoch’s notable alumni.

 The 2022 recipients; Wayne Bergmann, Anna Lim, Heidi Mippy, and Stephanie Unwin were honoured at a prestigious event attended by Murdoch's Senior Leaders, the academic community, and VIP guests.
 The celebration, which kicked off with a Welcome to Country at the Sky View Lounge taking in the panoramic views across the peninsula, was emceed by Murdoch alumnus and staff member Kelly Parsons.